Top 10 Jeff Beck Songs

 # 10 – What Mama Said

 We open our Top 10 Jeff Beck Songs list with Beck’s foray into electronic music for at least one album.
 While some hardcore Jeff Beck fans may have been taken back a bit, the album is just another showcase for Jeff Beck’s extraordinary guitar work in a creative exploration of multiple music genres.
-Released on the Who Else album in 1999.
+It was released on the Who Else album in 1999.

 # 9 – Superstition